-We are looking for one or two PhD students to join the lab in Fall 2023.
 We are seeking creative, collaborative, and innovative scholars from diverse backgrounds who are broadly interested in using synthetic microbial communities to identify how microbiomes assemble and function.
 We use fermented food microbiomes as our primary experimental systems, but we are happy to work with a range of microbial systems, from planarian worms to plant leaves.

 We have many ongoing projects that could serve as the starting point for a dissertation (please see here for more info).
 Students can also create brand new projects for their PhD research.
 In helping students find a research project, our main goal is to make sure the student is developing a project that they are passionate about and aligns with their long-term career goals.
 Projects can focus on basic microbiology (e.g. mechanisms of microbial interactions, how microbes evolve in multi-species communities, linking microbial traits with microbiome assembly) or applied microbiology (e.g. how to predictably manipulate microbiomes to accomplish a goal, linking microbiome diversity with fermented food quality/safety).